James Flavin

 James William Flavin Jr. (May 14, 1906 – April 23, 1976) was an American character actor whose stage, film, and television career lasted some forty years.

 Early life

-Flavin was born in Portland, Maine, and attended the West Point, where he played football.
-Although biographic accounts relate he began his stage career in Maine, some obituaries (including The New York Times) appear to mistakenly claim he was born in Portland, Oregon.
+Flavin was born in Portland, Maine, the son of a hotel waiter of Canadian-English origins and a mother, Katherine, whose father was an Irish immigrant.
+He graduated from Portland High School in 1923.
+He then enrolled at the United States Military Academy (West Point), where he played football, but did not graduate.